gbrunner/developing-with-imagery/Week 5/README.md

 6. Set chart parameters.
 7. Choose **Point** for **Area of Interest** and click on map to see temperature profile.
 ![](temp_profiles.png)
+8. Export Raster as CRF.
+We will use this as input into the arcpy API.

 # Lecture 2 - Multidimensional Data with Arcpy